Logarithmic divergent specific heat from high-temperature series expansions: application to the two-dimensional XXZ Heisenberg model: Interpolation Method

 However, even if the raw HTSE or the PAs are unreliable close to a phase transition, the ratio or the Dlog Pad\'e methods allow to obtain accurate values of $\beta_c$\cite{Oitmaa96,Butera97,Muller15,Richter15,Oitmaa06,Lohmann14,Kuzmin19}.
 The ratio method is a direct estimate of the convergence radius of the series for a given thermodynamic function\cite{Oitmaa96, Oitmaa06,Lohmann14,Kuzmin19}.
 This method is usually used with the susceptibility $\chi(\beta)$, where the critical exponent $\gamma$ is greater than 1, but tends to fail for quantities such as the specific heat $c_v$ or the entropy $s$\cite{Oitmaa96} where the critical exponents are small or negative.
 The Dlog Pad\'e method\cite{Oitmaa06} evaluates the poles and residues of the PAs of a given function that possesses a simple pole in theory.
 This function is often the derivative of $\ln \chi(\beta)$, and this method gives very good results for $\beta_c$ and the critical exponent $\gamma$ as there are generally several PAs with the same pole and residue, up to a good precision\cite{Oitmaa96, Oitmaa06,Oitmaa18, Kuzmin20}.
 But both methods require some knowledge of the magnetic order, and the calculation of the corresponding susceptibility (either ferromagnetic, antiferromagnetic, or other).

 The previous methods work because the series already hold information about the singularity at the lowest orders.
 Our goal is to use this information to develop a method that works for $c_v$ and provides reliable results over the whole range of temperatures down to $T_c$.
-Since we impose the type of singularity of $c_v$ at $T_c$, described by Eq.~\eqref{eqsing}, we assume that with a correct choice of $A$ and $\beta_c$, the function $R(\beta)$ defined by
+We assume that $c_v$ around $T_c$ can be well described by the singular behavior from Eq.~\eqref{eqsing}, with a good choice of the parameters $A$ and $\beta_c$.
+Then we propose to subtract the singular behavior of $c_v$, and define a function $R(\beta)$